mlgranger540/matt-lloyd-writes/README.md

 ### Code

 This [stackoverflow post](https://stackoverflow.com/questions/60237167/firebase-functions-https-403-forbidden/69158098#69158098) helped fix a 403 Forbidden error when requesting my content from Prismic on the live deployed site, which was due to Firebase not automatically allowing Cloud Function invoking permissions to all users.

+I used the [Express Routing docs](https://expressjs.com/en/guide/routing.html) as well as the [Prismic Express docs](https://prismic.io/docs/express-fetch) to help with setting up page routing and get requests for my posts from Prismic.

 ### Content and Media